-- it applies very widely, - its con- clusions are not greatly affected by gross errors or outliers (because it is only whether an increase or a decrease has occurred from one time period to another that matters, not the magnitude of the change), and - the computations can even be carried out by hand if necessary.
+- it applies very widely, - its conclusions are not greatly affected by gross errors or outliers (because it is only whether an increase or a decrease has occurred from one time period to another that matters, not the magnitude of the change), and - the computations can be carried out easily in a spreadsheet, or even by hand if necessary.

 One disadvantage is that it does not apply (and generates misleading results) when an upward or downward trend is combined with a cyclic (seasonal) variation.
-(You might experiment, for instance with the monthly Mauna Loa atmospheric CO_2 dataset to see what happens.)
+(You might experiment, for instance with the monthly Mauna Loa atmospheric $CO_2$ dataset to see what happens.)
 There are "souped-up" versions that deal with seasonal variations as well, though ("Seasonal Mann-Kendall" tests).
 Other "corrections" have been devised to deal with cases where the Residual term is not purely random.